 When we arrived at the hotel with 18 hours to spare the first thing I asked the staff was if there was a nice trial nearby.
-On the way there you couldn’t help but notice how incredibly green everything is.
-The roads are very open and the houses have a very modern, yet cabin-like feel to them.
+On the way there I couldn’t help but notice how incredibly green everything is.
+The roads are very open, and the houses have a very modern, yet cabin-like feel to them.
 It could be because I always tend to have a sweet spot for the south but something about the city just captivates you.
 See there’s that word again, sweet.
 The city makes you feel as if you’re somewhere familiar, regardless of never having been there before.

 Everything seemed damp as if it were constantly drizzling but they were about to get their first rain of the week in a few hours.
-The bugs were larger, as usual, and I managed to run into a few spider webs; I suppose it’s a good thing I’m not exactly squeamish.
+The bugs were large, as usual, and I managed to run into a few spider webs; I suppose it’s a good thing I’m not exactly squeamish.
 Every few trees along the trail had a blue fabric nailed to it as if to keep someone on track.
 This made sense because there were times in my run I was not paying attention and if not for the blue fabric I could have been convinced I was off the trail and completely lost.

 After about an hour of wandering, jogging and exploring I figured it’d be best to head to the hotel.
 Not to mention I’d just remembered about the two hours’ worth of free cocktails in the hotel restaurant.
 I grabbed my computer, began writing what you’re reading now, and had the very typical glass of wine and cheese sample while typing away.
-I wasn’t trying to be that stereotypical but I suppose it’s better than being in a coffee shop, right?
-Excuses aside it was nice to relax to a few glasses of wine before enjoying cable in my overly large suite; different kind of sweet.
+I wasn’t trying to be that stereotypical, but I suppose it’s better than being in a coffee shop, right?
+Excuses aside, it was nice to relax to a few glasses of wine before enjoying cable in my overly large suite; different kind of sweet.